analogdevicesinc/precision-converters-firmware/projects/ad559xr_console/README.txt

 --------------
 Required: SDP-K1 (or alternative Mbed enabled controller board), EVAL-ADA4250-ARDZ board and USB cable.
-Plug in the EVAL-AD5592R board on SDP-K1 board (or any other Mbed enabled controller board) using the SDP-120 (refer software wiki page to identify suitable interface).
+Plug in the EVAL-AD5592R board on SDP-K1 board (or any other Mbed enabled controller board) using the SDP-120 (refer software documentation page to identify suitable interface).
 Connect SDP-K1 board to the PC using the USB cable.